The Russian Invasion

 Answers Come from an Old Relationship

-The name Debbie dropped into Alexander’s mind.
+But then, The name Debbie dropped into Alexander’s mind.
 “Ah, Debbie, the woman I met in Florida years ago.
 She knew a pastor in Kazakhstan,” he recollected.
 Smiling at Ivan, he went to find her number.
 When he called, she answered.
 After hearing his plight, Debbie contacted ANM’s ministry partner.
 ANM donors support Pastor Arman, his church, and his outreaches in Kazakhstan.
 He gladly offered the two men care and assistance to find housing and jobs.

 Minutes turned into hours and hours into days.
 Where would they get food, water, and gas?
 The air turned cold as winter returned to the land.
 They took turns driving, and somehow, they inched ahead.
 After crossing into Kazakhstan, they jumped out of the car and danced with giddy fellow Russians.
 Then it was off to Almaty to meet Debbie’s friend, Pastor Arman.